murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 }
 ```

+We are placing the rendered template files in the machine and installing the psql client.
+Note there's a two minute sleep in that script, this is not ideal, but it's there to solve a timing problem: the last line in that script POSTs our debezium connector configuration to the debezium service, it may take some time for the debezium container to spin up, so we need to account for that.
+A better way to go about this would be to use the aws cli tools to check at an interval whether the task has started, and then trigger the curl call, but that was a bit more logic than I wanted to take time to introduce in this _experiment_.

+### Some other details

+The username and password for the database are defined as variables in our `variables.tf` file and will default to username: `murillodigital` and password: `notmyrealpwd`.
+The name of the database we will be using to demonstrate our solution will be called `inventory` and you can see the very simple schema of the database by looking at the `initialize.sql.tpl` template.

+Pay close attention to the connector configuration found in `templates/psql-conector.json.tpl`, for more information on the possible values for this configuration file you can see [the documentation on the debezium website](https://debezium.io/documentation/reference/1.2/connectors/postgresql.html)

 # Ready to go!
 Deploy!
 That's it, now you are ready to deploy the terraformed infrastructure.
 From the `aws/terraform` subdirectory first do a quick `terraform plan` - you will be asked to enter the key name you generated at the beginning of this article, and you should have exported your AWS credentials: